tjohann/my_gaming_playground/README.md

 Something like a summary around game development which should lead in a series of retro games (https://github.com/tjohann/crasonars/blob/master/Documentation/ideas.md).

-Note: the bitmaps within the examples are taken from http://www.widgetworx.com/projects/sl.html (like in the book below).
+Note: the bitmaps within the examples are taken from http://www.widgetworx.com/projects/sl.html (like in the book below) or are made by myself (see https://github.com/tjohann/crasonars)

 The book